Cycling data

 Annual commuter cycling counts

 The number of people commuting to work by bicycle in the morning peak between 7am and 9am has been counted annually since 2010.
 Over 50 sites across greater Hobart are monitored on the first Tuesday in March.
 The data helps us to identify trends and growth in cycling and observe how people move about the city.
 E-scooters are also counted.
+In 2025 there was a steady increase in numbers riding since COVID with some sites recording the highest numbers ever, particularly in Kingston, South Hobart, West Hobart and Bellerive.
+There was a slight drop in commuters from the northern suburbs.
+For raw data download the Google Earth file.

-The next counts will be carried out in March 2025.
+The next counts will be carried out in March 2026.

 Photo: Bicycle Network